Skip to main content

 Dress in layers to make it easier to control your body temperature.
 And as we say in Norway: Wool is cool.
 As opposed to cotton and polyester, wool breathes, insulates, wicks away moisture, and is temperature-regulating and self-cleaning.
 Fleece is also acceptable, especially in winter.

-• Inner layer: wool or synthetic underwear (light sweater, long underpants, socks).
+• Inner layer: wool or synthetic underwear (light top, long underpants, socks).

-• Mid-layer: Wool or fleece sweater.
+• Mid-layer: Wool or fleece jumper.
 In winter, you’ll need extra trousers.

-• Outer layer: Hiking trousers and a jacket/anorak or all-weather jacket.
+• Outer layer: Hiking trousers and a jacket/anorak.
 Make sure that the outermost layer is wind and waterproof.

 Use sunscreen – the sun can be deceptively strong, even in the winter and when it’s overcast or windy.